dnogaj/Affine-Transformation/README.md

 ## About

-The application calculates affine transformations- translation, reflection, scale, rotation and shear on the cube (coordinates included in the file) and hand-generated Perlin noise.
+The application calculates affine transformations - translation, reflection, scale, rotation and shear on the cube (coordinates included in the file) and hand-generated Perlin noise.
+The main goal was to present a difficult issue in the simplest possible way.

+Use of libraries:
   - NumPy is used to perform actions on matrixes.
-  - Matplotlib is used to create readable graphs for visualisation.
+  - Matplotlib is used to create readable graphs (data visualization).
-  - Math for essencial math calculations.
+  - Math for essential math calculations.

 ## Illustrative cases